 Firstly, nearly all the types of host offer an easy 1-click install of WordPress so you don’t even have to download it yourself.
 Of course, many professional web designers will include quality hosting (including its management) as part of an ongoing maintenance/Care Plan service to you.
 Definitely worth checking out.

 However, if you’re doing it all yourself, regardless of the type of hosting, you’ll need to get to grips with what managing the hosting yourself means and how to manage it (usually through an interface like cPanel).
 There’s plenty of documents on Google, plus your host should have support channels you can contact.
 Although the quality of support varies greatly, so make sure you check out reviews etc.

 It can all be another headache you’ll need to factor in.
 However, let’s have a quick look at what the difference is between the host types.

 If you’re looking to stay cheap then Shared hosting is really the only option for you.

 It’s called “shared” because you’re sharing a web server’s resources with other customers of the hosting company.
-There could literally be hundreds of different websites on the same server as your website, all vying for the server’s resources.
+There could literally be hundreds of different websites on the same server as your website, all vying for that one server’s resources.
 For the most part, this will provide adequate hosting, however, there are 2 key risks to be aware of:

 Firstly, you’re never going to get blistering performance from your website, simply because you’re sharing resources and bandwidth with lots of other sites.
-Again, if your site is very simple and lightweight then this may well be fine for you
+Again, if your site is very simple and lightweight then this may well be fine for you.

 For those taking their website hosting a bit more seriously, the next level of hosting up is VPS (Virtual Private Server).